Jonas Hayes

 Jonas Hayes (born August 9, 1981) is an American college basketball coach and former player.
-He is the current head coach of Georgia State.
-He previously served as an assistant coach, and later interim head coach, for the Xavier Musketeers.
-He was also an assistant coach for the Morehouse Maroon Tigers, South Carolina State Bulldogs, Belmont Abbey Crusaders, and Georgia Bulldogs.
-Hayes played college basketball for the Western Carolina Catamounts and Georgia Bulldogs.
+He is an assistant coach for the Georgia Bulldogs.
+Hayes previously served as the head coach of the Georgia State Panthers from 2022 to 2026 and as an assistant coach and interim head coach for the Xavier Musketeers.
+He also has held assistant coaching positions at Morehouse, South Carolina State, and Belmont Abbey.
+As a player, Hayes played college basketball for the Western Carolina Catamounts and Georgia Bulldogs.

 College career

 Hayes and his twin brother, Jarvis, initially enrolled at Western Carolina University in 1999 to play for the Western Carolina Catamounts.
 In his freshman season, Hayes averaged 8.0 points, 4.9 rebounds, 0.2 assists, 0.7 steals, and 0.5 blocks per game on an average of 18.4 minutes.
 He shot 63.0% from field goal range and 51.2% from the free throw line.
 His field goal percentage was the highest in the Southern Conference and the 12th-highest at the NCAA Division I level.
 Hayes played in 24 games and started one game at Western Carolina.
 The brothers initially remained there for one season before transferring to the University of Georgia in 2000.

 Hayes had to sit out his sophomore season due to a former transfer rule.
 In his junior season, Hayes averaged 7.2 points, 5.0 rebounds, 0.5 assists, 0.6 steals, and 0.3 blocks per game on an average of 20.9 minutes.
 He shot 55.5% from field goal range and 71.4% from the free throw line.
 That year, he helped the Bulldogs to the NCAA Division I Tournament and had 14 points and 14 rebounds in the team's first-round win over Murray State.
 In his senior season, Hayes averaged 6.7 points, 4.4 rebounds, 0.7 assists, 0.4 steals, and 0.3 blocks per game on average of 21.1 minutes.
 He shot 52.8% from field goal range and 61.4% from the free throw line.
 In his fifth-year season, Hayes averaged 11.9 points, 5.3 rebounds, 1.0 assists, 0.8 steals, and 0.1 blocks per game on an average of 28.4 minutes.
 He shot 51.2% from field goal range and 65.7% from the free throw line.
 He graduated from the University of Georgia in 2004 with a bachelor's degree in child and family development.